 - On January 6, 2021, the Company announced it had entered into an agreement with Stifel GMP ("Stifel") for a bought deal financing of 10,000,000 Common Shares at a price of C\$3.00 per Common Share (the "January 2021 Offering").
-The January 2021 Offering, in which Stifel acted as lead underwriter with participation by Canaccord Genuity Corp. and BMO (together, the "January 2021 Financing Underwriters"), was completed on January 15, 2021 and resulted in gross proceeds to the Company of C\$30 million.
-The January 2021 Financing Underwriters exercised their over-allotment option in full to purchase an additional 1,500,000 Common Shares for additional gross proceeds of C\$4.5 million.
-Including the proceeds from the exercise of the over-allotment option, the total gross proceeds of the January 2021 Offering were C\$34.5 million with an aggregate of 11,500,000 Common Shares being issued. - On March 29, 2021, the Company announced the untimely passing of Mr. Frank Tweddle, an independent director of the Company since December 2010. - In September 2021, Bear Creek completed construction of the Antapata electrical substation and began pre-operative studies, regulatory compliance and permitting required to connect the substation to the national electrical grid.
-This permitting process, which requires an audit by the Peruvian electricity regulator, is expected to conclude in late 2022.
+The January 2021 Offering, in which Stifel acted as lead underwriter with participation by Canaccord Genuity Corp. and BMO (together, the "January 2021 Financing Underwriters"), was completed on January 15, 2021.
+The January 2021 Financing Underwriters exercised their over-allotment option in full to purchase an additional 1,500,000 Common Shares.
+Including the proceeds from the exercise of the over-allotment option, the total gross proceeds of the January 2021 Offering were C\$34.5 million with an aggregate of 11,500,000 Common Shares being issued. - In September 2021, Bear Creek completed construction of the Antapata electrical substation and began pre-operative studies, regulatory compliance and permitting required to connect the substation to the national electrical grid.
+This permitting process, which requires an audit by the Peruvian electricity regulator, is expected to conclude in late 2024.
 The substation, once connected to the Peruvian national energy grid, will transform 138 kilovolts ("kV") energy to 22.9kV energy for distribution to the town of Macusani (on the Interoceanic Highway, approximately 40 km east of the Corani Property) and numerous villages in the Corani District by the government funded infrastructure improvements currently under construction, as described above.
-The transmission line will also deliver high tension power to the Corani site and link to high-speed internet service. - On December 17, 2021, Bear Creek announced it had entered into a definitive agreement (the "Share Purchase Agreement") with Equinox Gold Corp. ("Equinox Gold") to acquire a 100% interest in the Mercedes Mine.
+The transmission line will also deliver high tension power to the Corani site and link to high-speed internet service. - On December 17, 2021, Bear Creek announced it had entered into a definitive agreement (the "Share Purchase Agreement") with Equinox Gold to acquire a 100% interest in the Mercedes Mine.
 The Mercedes Mine acquisition closed on April 21, 2022 (the "Closing Date").
-See below under "Recent Developments" for a description of relevant events between December 17, 2021 and the Closing Date.